vtnaka/mechanical-engineering/README.md

 - Materials Strength
 - Welding Statistical Analysis
 - Power Thermal Systems

+The primary languages and softwares that I worked with are Python, Matlab and EES (Engineering Equation Solver).

-Mainly, the objective is just to store the files ina  repository, that I can revisit anytime in the future.
+Mainly, the objective is just to store the files in a repository, that I can revisit anytime in the future.